 What will we cover?

-We will read a range of short stories and poems.
-For some of the year, we will focus on reading a whole play or novel together.
+We will read a wide range of literary texts out loud together, focusing mainly on short stories and poetry.
 Material will be provided for reading every week.

 What will I achieve?